jellyfin/jellyfin.org/docs/general/post-install/networking/index.md

 :::

-Whilst Jellyfin offers https support its also possible to handle https/ ssl entirely on Proxy level.
+Whilst Jellyfin offers https support it is strongly recommended to handle this seperately on a Reverse Proxy.
+You can find more info on how to set this up on our [Reverse Proxy](./reverse-proxy/) page.

 **It's strongly recommend that you check your SSL strength and server security at [SSLLabs](https://www.ssllabs.com/ssltest/analyze.html) if you are exposing these services to the internet.**